scrom/Experiments/README.md

 1: Ensure a current version of NodeJS is installed and the relevant module dependencies are installed unsing NPM. (see module dependencies in this readme)

 2: Set the following server environment variables to configure the application hostname and port

 - HOSTNAME (e.g. mvta.herokuapp.com)
 - PORT     (e.g. 1337)

+2a: IF running over HTTPS rather than HTTP, set an additional environment variable

+- PROTOCOL "https" (without the quotes)

-Note, if the game is running on port 80, you don't need to explicitly set port number as an environment variable.
+Note, if the game is running on port 80, you don't need to explicitly set PORT as an environment variable.

 3: MVTA is written to use either .json files or Redis (as a non-file data store) to save player game data and timed-out games.

-If you're running in an environment that doesn't offer filesystem support (such as Heroku), you'll need to set up your own Redis data store (and it'll need to be password authenticated).
+If you're running in an environment that doesn't offer filesystem support (such as Heroku), you'll need to set up your own Redis data store (and it'll need to be secure).
-Once you have a store available, set the following environment variables for your Redis data store
+Once you have a store available, set the following environment variables for your Redis data store:

 - REDISSERVER (the addressable hostname of your redis server)
-- REDISPWD (the auth password of your redis server **in plain text at the moment - this needs securing**)
+- REDISPWD (the auth password of your redis server **in plain text at the moment - this needs securing better**)
 - REDISPORT (the port number of your redis host)

 *If REDISERVER is _not_ set as an environment variable, the game will default to file-based game save data.*
-As of October 2014, Redis support was fully functional.
-Sadly after upgrading in 2025 it needs fixing. (in progress) Note, due to a few bugs in the node_redis javascript parser you must use the c-based hiredis parser in order to load saved games successfully.
-(A bit more work if you're developing in a Windows environment) - I wonder if this is now fixed?!
+Note, back in 2014; due to a few bugs in the node_redis javascript parser I had to use the c-based hiredis parser and pull chunks in data streams to load saved games successfully.
+(A bit more work when developing in a Windows environment but reliable at least) - I wonder if this is now fixed?!

+4: Server throttling has been introduced.
+Whilst sensible default settings are defined in config.js; custom settings can be applied using 2 further environment variables:

+- RATELIMITMINUTES  (default value is 5) //the time window used to measure the number of incooming requests (in minutes)
+- RATELIMITREQUESTS (default value is 125 )|| 125, //the maxiumum number of requests allowed from a single IP within a given time window.
+Slowdown happens at this threshold.
+Full limiting happens at 2x this.

-4: NodeJS may still have a default limit on the number of active http connections to 5.
+5: NodeJS may (still?) have a default limit on the number of active http connections to 5.
+I've not verified this is accurate.
 In order to support more connections, you'll need to set another environment variable (I think)...

 - NODE_ENV: production
-I've not verified this bit yet though.

 Running the server